Price Discrimination

 Look at it this way.
 A monopoly seeks to maximize profits by restricting its quantity of output so that marginal revenue equals marginal cost.
 This output is less than what would occur in a competitive market because the marginal revenue of a monopolist selling at a single price is less than what the output would be at the market price anywhere on the demand curve.
 A monopolist can only increase the sale of its product by reducing its price.
 But in doing so, it also earns less revenue on all previous units.
 However, if a monopolist can price its products according to who the buyers are, then it can significantly increase its profits by setting the profit-maximizing price for each market segment.

 Only monopolies can practice price discrimination; otherwise competition would prevent price discrimination by setting competitive prices.
-However, many companies that can somewhat differentiate their products, known as monopolistic competition, can practice price discrimination to some degree.
+However, many companies with slightly different products, as is the case in monopolistic competition, can practice some price discrimination.
 Additionally, several other requirements are necessary to effect price discrimination successfully:

 For instance, Microsoft prevents reselling by licensing the software rather than selling it.
 Also, the more expensive software has features that appeal more to businesses, so they would not be interested in the consumer software.